About Montcalm West — In Depth

 Voters in Montcalm participate in elections administered by the Mercer County Clerk, Mercer County's election authority.
 The Mercer County Clerk's Office is, Princeton, WV 24740, phone (304) 487-8311, with information accessible through www.mercercountywv.org.
 West Virginia voter registration is available online at GoVoteWV.com, the state's official portal maintained by the Secretary of State.
 Residents must register at least 21 days before an election to be eligible to vote.

 Registration requires a West Virginia driver's license or ID card number, or the last four digits of a Social Security number; first-time voters who register by mail may need to provide identification when voting.
 As an unincorporated community, Montcalm has no municipal government and therefore no municipal elections for mayor or town council.
 Residents vote in county, state, and federal elections.
 Mercer County voters elect three County Commissioners, County Clerk, Circuit Clerk, Sheriff, Prosecuting Attorney, Assessor, and various other county officials in partisan elections held in general election years.
 To find their assigned polling place, local voters should use the polling place lookup tool at GoVoteWV.com or contact the Mercer County Clerk's office.
 Assignments are based on precinct, determined by residential address.
 West Virginia maintains relatively public access to election records.
 Voter registration lists are public records available through the Mercer County Clerk, though individual voter history has restricted access under W.Va.
 Code §3-2-30.
 Campaign finance reports for candidates and political committees are filed with and accessible through the West Virginia Secretary of State's website.
 Precinct-level election results are public and posted by the Mercer County Clerk after each election; statewide results are compiled by the Secretary of State.
-In the November 2024 presidential election, Mercer County showed strong turnout consistent with West Virginia's overall participation rate of approximately 53-55% of registered voters, with the county favoring Republican candidates as is typical for southern West Virginia.
-Looking ahead to November 3, 2026, voters here will decide several significant races.
-The U.S. Senate seat held by West Virginia's Class II senator (Shelley Moore Capito, whose term expires in 2027) will not be on the 2026 ballot, but West Virginia's three U.S. House seats will be contested, with Montcalm located in the 1st Congressional District.
-At the state level, all 100 West Virginia House of Delegates seats and approximately half (17 of 34) of the state Senate seats will be contested; local voters will elect their state delegate and may vote for a state senator depending on the cycle for their district.
-County offices including Sheriff, Clerk, and other constitutional officers may also be on the 2026 ballot depending on term schedules.
+The U.S. At the state level, all 100 West Virginia House of Delegates seats and approximately half (17 of 34) of the state Senate seats will be contested; local voters will elect their state delegate and may vote for a state senator depending on the cycle for their district.
 West Virginia allows absentee voting for various circumstances including: voters 65 or older, illness or disability, religious holidays, working shift hours that prevent polling place access, and others specified in W.Va.
 Code §3-3-1.
 Absentee ballot applications are available through the Mercer County Clerk or downloadable from GoVoteWV.com and must be received by the Mercer County Clerk by six days before the election.
 Voted absentee ballots must be received by the close of polls on Election Day to be counted.

 Frequently Asked Questions

 To register to vote in Montcalm, West Virginia, residents can register online through the West Virginia Secretary of State's website, by mail, or in person at the Mercer County elections office.
 West Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the West Virginia Secretary of State's voter lookup tool.
-For local municipal elections in Montcalm, contact the Mercer County Clerk's office for schedules and ballot information.
+For local county and state elections (Montcalm is an unincorporated community in Mercer County and does not hold municipal elections), contact the Mercer County Clerk's office for schedules and ballot information.

 Property records for Montcalm, West Virginia are maintained by the Mercer Commissioner of the Revenue's Office and the Mercer County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mercer County, including parcels in Montcalm.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Mercer County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many West Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Mercer County offices at the county courthouse.
 The Mercer County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Montcalm, West Virginia residents are available through both county and state offices.
 The West Virginia Department of Health and Human Resources, Vital Registration, located in Charleston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in West Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Mercer County Clerk's office issues marriage licenses and maintains marriage records for Mercer County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.